hack4future/safecity/opendata-parser-web/README.md

 3) file - you can upload file (.html) to parse;

 Output.
-Returns parsed data as table or as .csv.
+Returns parsed and normalized data as table or as .csv.
-Output data mapped by three columns: 'date', 'address', 'description'.

 API.
 Use it for sending automatic requests.